afia0872/ProtectMeA/README.md

-# 📱 ProtectMe - Safety App
+# 📱 ProtectMe – Safety App

-An Android app built in Java that lets users **contact help quickly and view their location** on Google Maps.
+ProtectMe is an Android app built with **Java** that lets users **quickly contact help** and **view their location** on Google Maps.
+Designed for safety, quick communication, and peace of mind during emergencies.

 ---

-## 🔐 Feel Safe, Always.
+## 🔐 Feel Safe, Always

-ProtectMe is a simple and user-friendly Android app that helps ensure safety and quick communication in emergencies.
-Built using Android Studio and integrated with Google Maps.
+A simple and user-friendly Android app that helps ensure safety and rapid communication in critical situations.
+Built using **Android Studio** and integrated with **Google Maps SDK** for accurate location tracking.

 ---

 ## 🛠 Built With

-- Java
+- **Java**
-- Android Studio
+- **Android Studio**
-- Google Maps SDK
+- **Google Maps SDK**
-- Gradle
+- **Gradle**
-- AndroidX
+- **AndroidX**

 ---

 ## 🚀 Features

-- 📍 Location pin using Google Maps
+- 📍 Real-time location pin using Google Maps
-- 📞 Contact form with emergency number
+- 📞 Quick contact form to call emergency numbers
-- ✅ Clean Material Design
+- ✅ Clean Material Design interface
-- 💬 Realtime interaction (optional with Firebase)
+- 💬 Optional: Realtime interaction using Firebase

 ---